learninglab-dev/the-resources/data/work/three-peas/GIF-showcase.md

 	- go to File -> New Video Recording (shortcut: command + option + N)
 	- save your video to the Desktop
 	- copy the file pathman
-		- right click the file, hold down option, and click Copy "filename" as Pathname
+		- right click the file, hold down option, and click Copy "filename.mov" as Pathname

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3MjU2NTE3Nl19
+eyJoaXN0b3J5IjpbMTAxODc3OTczMF19
 -->